janikvonrotz/meteor-apollo-accounts-example/README.md

 - [x] Password change component
 - [ ] User redirect on Profile access and Email Verification
+- [ ] Social login with Facebook and Google
 - [x] Add email Verification message to App